rcanaan/vc-justice/README.md

 https://vc-ministry-of-justice.vercel.app/

-## Packages Used
+## Technologies Used
+- React
+- Type Script
 - `tailwindcss` - A utility-first CSS framework for rapidly building custom designs.
-- `material-ui` - A comprehensive suite of UI tools that provides ready-to-use components.
+- `material-ui` - A comprehensive suite of UI tools that provides ready-to-use components and icons.